MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to control whether private teams can be discovered by Microsoft Teams users through suggestions in the team gallery and search results.
+description: Learn to manage how tags are used in your organization in Microsoft Teams.
 ---

-# People targeting in Microsoft Teams
+# Manage tags in Microsoft Teams

-People targeting in Microsoft Teams lets users communicate with a subset of people on a team.
-People targeting uses tags that can be applied to team members or groups to easily connect with the right subset of people.
-This feature lets team owners and members (if the feature if enabled for them) assign one or more tags to a person or group.
-The tags can then be used in @mentions by anyone on the team to start a conversation with only those people who are assigned that tag.
+Tags in Microsoft Teams let users communicate with a subset of people on a team.
+Tags can be applied to team members or groups to easily connect with the right subset of people.
+Team owners and members (if the feature if enabled for them) can assign one or more tags to a person or group.
+The tags can then be used in @mentions by anyone on the team in a channel post or to start a conversation with only those people who are assigned that tag.

 ## How tags work

-A tag can be applied at the team level or organization level.

-- **Team level**: The tag is applied to a person on a specific team (such as a role or a shift).
+A tag can be applied to a person on a specific team.
-- **Organization level**: The tag is applied to a person or team across your entire organization (such as an office location).

 After a tag is applied, it can be used in @mentions in any channel of the team.

 Here's some examples of how tags can be used in Teams: